askinss/authpro/README.md

-# Authpro -- Work in progress, do not use yet.
+# Authpro

-auth-pro is a simple authenication generator for Rails.
+Authpro is a simple authentication generator for Rails.
 It:

 * Gives you sign up, log in, remember me & password reset funtionality
 * Has no external dependencies